 - Weight2.72 ounces

 The Xinda Auto Locking Carabiner is one you’d have to try hard to lose sight of.
 But it’s more than just a piece of standout gear.
-It’s crafted from 7075 aircraft grade aluminum, has a generous gate opening, weighs a featherlike 2 ounces and features an asymmetric D shape that makes it easy to grab and easy to manipulate regardless of weather.
+It’s crafted from 7075 aircraft grade aluminum, has a generous gate opening, weighs a featherlike 2 ounces, and features an asymmetric D shape that makes it easy to grab and easy to manipulate regardless of weather.
 It will accept 4,800 pounds of force along the major axis.
-Which isn’t groundbreaking but should be adequate for most average sized people.
+This isn’t groundbreaking but should be adequate for most average sized people.
 An ideal choice for less extreme applications like caving, mixed terrain climbing and rappelling.

 High strength 7075 aluminum.